-2016-2017 ACADEMIC YEAR OPERATIONS
+2017-2018 ACADEMIC YEAR OPERATIONS

-The After-School All-Stars (Tampa Bay) 21st CCLC Program is in the first year of operations and received an official award letter from the Florida Department of Education (FLDOE) authorizing them to begin providing the out-of-school programming approved in the grant application.
-As such, the Tampa ASAS 21st CCLC Program began providing 21st CCLC academic-year services on August 10, 2016, within the required starting date established by the FLDOE (i.e., within 45 days of obtaining the grant award letter from the FDOE and/or a other date approved by the FLDOE).
-The program ended academic year operation on May 26, 2017, for a total of 176 days of academic year operation.
-Within the approved application, the Tampa ASAS 21st CCLC program was approved by the FLDOE to operate both a before school and afterschool component.
-More specifically, the afterschool component was proposed to operate for 1.22 hours per day, 5 days per week, for 176 days during the course of the school year.
-The before school component was proposed to operate for 1.9 hours per day, 5 days per week, for 154 total days during the course of the academic year.
-Due to the late award letter during this first year of operation, the FLDOE has relaxed the requirement that programs meet the proposed number of days, so long as they operate the remainder of the year as proposed.
-Ultimately, the ASAS (Tampa) 21st CCLC Program is operating the 21st CCLC as proposed for both before school and afterschool operations.
-Table 7-1 provides a summary of the overall academic year operations of the After-School All-Stars (Tampa Bay) 21st CCLC Program during the 2016-2017 academic year.
+The Tampa After-School All-Stars (Memorial) 21st CCLC Program is in the second year of operations and received an official award letter from the Florida Department of Education (FLDOE) authorizing them to begin providing the out-of-school programming approved in the grant application, though was required under the program assurances to begin programming even if the award letter was not received by the second week of the academic school year.
+The Tampa After-School All-Stars (Memorial) 21st CCLC Program began providing 21st CCLC academic-year services on August 10, 2017, within the required starting date established by the FLDOE within the original Request for Proposals under which this grant was funded.
+The program ended academic year operation on May 25, 2018, for a total of 173 days of academic year operation.
+Within the approved application, the Tampa ASAS (Memorial) 21st CCLC program was approved by the FLDOE to operate both a before school and afterschool component.
+More specifically, the afterschool component was proposed to operate for 2 hours per day, 5 days per week, for 173 days during the course of the school year.
+The before school component was proposed to operate for 2 hours per day, 5 days per week, for 173 total days during the course of the academic year.
+Ultimately, based on submitted data, the Tampa After-School All-Stars (Memorial) 21st CCLC Program appeared to operate the 21st CCLC as proposed for both before school and afterschool operations.
+Table 7-2 provides a summary of the overall academic year operations of the Tampa After-School

+All-Stars (Memorial) 21st CCLC Program during the 2017-2018 academic year.
 As detailed in the following section of this summative evaluation, all programming is open to any eligible 21st CCLC student.
 Also, as mentioned previously, this 21st CCLC program was specifically developed to improve academic achievement, motivation and dedication to education, and personal growth and development.